-Physical
+Physical therapist

-therapist assistants help physical therapists to provide treatment that
+assistants help physical therapists to provide

-physical disabilities of patients.
+lessens physical disabilities of patients.

 A physical therapist might ask an assistant to help patients